Red Line in Map - Abraham's journey from Ur of the Chaldees to Haran and then through the Promised Land to Shechem.

 Abraham was born in Ur of the Chaldees when his father, Terah, was 130 years old.
-At the age of 200 Terah decides to move his family, which includes his grandson Lot, his son Abram and his wife Sarai (Sarah), to Haran (Genesis 11:31).
+Terah, at the age of 200, decides to move his entire family, which includes his grandson Lot, to Haran (Genesis 11:31).
 Terah dies in Haran five years later.
-Abram, now 75 years old, leaves Haran and takes the family to the land of Canaan (the land of promise - Hebrews 11:9) in obedience to God's command.
+Abraham, now 75 years old, leaves Haran and takes the family to the land of Canaan (the land of promise - Hebrews 11:9) in obedience to God's command.

 Abraham settles for a short time in Shechem, where God promises to give his descendents all the land around him (Genesis 12:6 - 7).
 He soon journeys south from Shechem to an area between Bethel and Ai.
 It is while living in this general area that a great famine comes upon the land (Genesis 12:10).
 Abraham takes Sarah, Lot, and all their possessions to Egypt to escape the famine.

 As they near Egypt Abraham, fearful the Egyptians will kill him in order to take his beautiful wife, tells Sarah (who is now more than 60 years old) to lie about her relationship with him.

-11 It came about when he came near to Egypt, that he said to Sarai his wife, "See now, I know that you are a beautiful woman; 12 and when the Egyptians see you, they will say, ‘This is his wife’; and they will kill me, but they will let you live.
-13 "Please say that you are my sister so that it may go well with me because of you, and that I may live on account of you."
-(Genesis 12:11 - 13)
+It came about when he came near to Egypt, that he said to Sarai his wife, "See now, I know that you are a beautiful woman; and when the Egyptians see you, they will say, ‘This is his wife’; and they will kill me, but they will let you live.
+"Please say that you are my sister so that it may go well with me because of you, and that I may live on account of you" (Genesis 12:11 - 13).

 Abraham's plan works but causes a great deal of problems for the Egyptians.
 First, not only is his life spared, he is treated well and given gifts by Egypt's Pharaoh (Amenemhat II) when the ruler brings Sarah to his house.
 God, however, brings plagues to Pharaoh and his house because of Sarah.
-The angry ruler soon confronts Abram about his lie.
+The angry ruler soon confronts Abraham about his lie.

-Abraham and family leave Egypt and go back to Canaan.
+Abraham and family soon leave Egypt and go back to Canaan.